shiki/kaiseki/README.md

 ### Parse Analytics

-You can user [Parse Analytics](https://parse.com/docs/rest#analytics) to have your app's AppOpened analytics value incremented by using the appOpened function.
+You can user [Parse Analytics](https://parse.com/docs/rest#analytics) to send analytic events sent to you app.

-    var updatetime = {
-        at: {
-            __type: 'Date',
-              iso: "2013-10-25T21:23:19Z"
-           }
-       };
+To record an AppOpened event use like this.
-    kaiseki.appOpened(updateTime, function(err, res, body, success) {
+    kaiseki.sendAnalyticsEvent('AppOpened', function(err, res, body, success) {
       // do nothing
     });

+To record a custom event, let's say call search, use it like this. parse.sendAnalyticsEvent('Search', {
+      "priceRange": "1000-1500",
+      "source": "craigslist",
+      "dayType": "weekday"},
+    function(err, res, body, success) {
+    // do nothing
+  );

 Tests
 -------------
 The tests use [mocha](http://visionmedia.github.com/mocha/) and have to be run on an empty Parse application.
 Please provide your own API keys in `test/config.js`.
 To run the test: